-Smoking is permitted only in approved locations and will be defined by the Contract Coordinator.
+1. Smoking is prohibited while on Buyer's premises including all buildings and parking area, unless other arrangements have been made by the Contractor Coordinator.

-- L. Use of Buyer Tools/Equipment - 1.
-Building cranes may be used by the contractor only with the prior approval of the Contract Coordinator and only after appropriate bailment liability documentation is approved by Buyer.
-Testing or proof loading prior to and/or after the contractor's use shall be at the contractor's expense. - 2.
-With the exception of Section I.L.1., the use of Buyer tools and equipment is strictly forbidden. - M. Buyer Work Safety Permits - 1.
-Permits may be required by Buyer or OSHA for certain work activities.
-Examples include, but are not limited to the following: - Lockout/Tagout: Refer to Section III.I. for requirements - Excavations - Hot Work Permit: Refer to Section III.B for welding, cutting and spark production requirements - Confined Space Entry - a) Entry into a confined or enclosed space or area shall require a "Confined Space Entry Permit" by Contractor to be completed before work begins.
-Refer to Section III.H for confined space entry requirements. - b) Buyer shall approve contractor's Confined Space Entry Procedures prior to entry into any confined space. - Demolition of structures or buildings greater than 36 feet high - Erection of structures or buildings greater than 36 feet high - Operation of internal combustion engines below ground

-- Operation of tower cranes

-- Fire suppression/detection impairment

-- a) All work that requires the disconnection, severance, or shutting off of a fire suppression or detection system, shall be coordinated through the Contract Coordinator.

-- b) Buyer's authorized representative will be responsible for closing all valves, aborting all fire suppression and detection systems, and completing an "FM Global Red Tag" Impairment Permit.

-- Rigging Operations

-All lifts with rigging shall be planned and then performed in accordance with the plan.
-Any lift the buyer identifies as "Program Critical" or "Safety Critical" will require a written lift plan that will be reviewed by the buyer's Material Handling Specialist.

-Job Safety Analysis (JSA)

-Operations the buyer identifies as "Safety Critical" that are not otherwise addressed will require a written JSA that identifies the job's hazards and the planned methods for controlling those hazards.
-The JSA will be reviewed by the buyer's SH&E representative.
+K. Use of Buyer Tools/Equipment

+- 1. Building cranes may be used by the Contractor only with the prior approval of the Contract Coordinator and only after appropriate bailment liability documentation is approved by Buyer.
+Testing or proof loading prior to and/or after the Contractor's use shall be at the Contractor's expense. - 2.
+With the exception of Section I.K.1. of this document, the use of Buyer tools and equipment is strictly forbidden.

+L. Buyer Work Safety Permits

+1. Permits may be required by Buyer or the State of Arkansas for certain work activities.
+Examples include, but are not limited to the following:

+- a.
+Lockout/Tagout - (1) Refer to Section III.I. of this document for Lockout/Tagout requirements. - b.
+Excavations - c.
+Hot Work Permit - (1) Refer to Section III.B of this document for welding, cutting and spark production requirements. - d.
+Confined Space Entry - Entry into a confined or enclosed space or area shall require a "Confined Space Entry Permit" by Contractor to be completed before work begins.
+Refer to Section III.H of this document for Confined Space Entry requirements. - (2) Buyer shall approve Contractor's Confined Space Entry Procedures prior to entry into any confined space. - e.
+Demolition of structures or buildings greater than 36 ft. high. - f.
+Erection of structures or buildings greater than 36 ft. high. - g.
+Operation of internal combustion engines below ground. - h.
+Operation of tower cranes. - i.
+Fire suppression/detection impairment - (1) All work that requires the disconnection, severance, or shutting off of a fire suppression or detection system, shall be coordinated through the Contract Coordinator. - (2) Buyer's Security Services will be responsible for closing all valves, aborting all fire suppression and detection systems, and completing an "FM Global Red Tag" Impairment Permit. - j.
+Rigging Operations - (1) All lifts with rigging shall be planned and then performed in accordance with the plan.
+Any lift the buyer identifies as "Program Critical" or "Safety Critical" will require a written lift plan that will be reviewed by the buyer's Material Handling Specialist. - k.
+Job Safety Analysis (JSA) - (1) Operations the Buyer identifies as "Safety Critical" that are not otherwise addressed under this Work Safety Permits section will require a written Job Safety Analysis (JSA) that identifies the job's hazards and the planned methods for controlling those hazards.
+The JSA will be reviewed by the Buyer's Environment, Health, & Safety representative. - 2.
+Conditions noted on the permit(s) shall be exactly identical to the actual job conditions.
+When the conditions of a job change, or when new tools requiring permits are needed to do the job, other than those originally covered in the initial permit, WORK SHALL STOP IMMEDIATELY because the permit is invalid.
+The permit is only good for what it describes--no more.
+Work cannot progress until the situation can be carefully analyzed and a new permit issued for the new conditions. - 3.
+Contractor shall present permit to Contract Coordinator for work scope concurrence and for Contract Coordinator's initials showing proof of approval. - 4.
+Contractor must ensure that the Contractor's employees are knowledgeable of the permit requirements.